 So the AKC hired field representatives, who were paid a good salary, benefits and a pension.
 There was lots of money and so the AKC could afford to hire lots of professional staff people in the area of public relations, advertising, communications, law etc.

-Then the market changed, other for-profit registries were created without the AKC's rules and regulations and also people went back to their local municipal pound or breed rescue group to obtain their dogs.
-Dog breeders increased but registration fee income was down, so the AKC looked around and sought a new cash cow.
+Then the market changed, other for-profit registries were created without the AKC's rules and regulations.
+Also people went back to their local municipal pound or breed rescue group to obtain their dogs.
+The number of dog breeders increased but registration fee income was down, so the AKC looked around and sought a new cash cow.

 Where would the money come from?
 Financial concepts were discussed; the AKC could operate an online dog show registry very easily – but the dog show superintendents organized a group and vigorously opposed that.
 Fees for dog show judges applications and expansions, were opposed by the dog show judges groups.

-The AKC finally looked in the mirror and saw the ancient light and remembered the old financial discussions.
+The AKC finally looked in the mirror and remembered the old financial discussions.
 The dog show operation would have to pay for its own operation, the same as the registration department.

 In 2001 the AKC entered a business partnership with the Eukanuba dog food company and the AKC/Eukanuba National Championship Dog Shows were created.
 In addition to the money that the Eukanuba dog food company pays the AKC, it also provides a nice winter vacation for the AKC senior staff who "must" attend the Eukanuba dog show in sunny Florida or southern California.